 2019 — G Cole Brady (#127 to New Jersey Devils)

 Goaltender Cole Brady became the Jets’ third NHL Draft pick in team history in June of 2019.
 The Pickering native won the Jets’ team MVP award as a NAHL rookie, appearing in 43 games and posting a .912 save percentage.
-He will report to the Fargo Force for the 2019-20 season, and play NCAA hockey in Tempe, Arizona, with the Arizona State Sun Devils.
+He played the 2019-20 season with the USHL’s Fargo Force, leading the league with 39 appearances and logged a .903 save percentage, a top-10 mark.
+He will play his NCAA hockey in Tempe, Arizona, with the Arizona State Sun Devils.